FAQ

 Why is targeted redeem not free?

-The 1% fee compensates for option value.
+The 5% fee compensates for option value.
 Choosing a specific NFT (especially rare ones) has value beyond floor price.
+This fee also funds market making, which provides liquidity for all users.

 Will fees change?